What Are Cookies?

-In common with pretty much every website today, we use social media cookies from sites such as Twitter, Facebook and Google+.
-We also use the tawk.to online chat system for realtime interaction, and Hotjar for visitor analytics and feedback.
+In common with pretty much every website today, we use social media cookies from sites such as Twitter or Facebook.
+We also use the tawk.to online chat system for realtime interaction, and - now and again - Hotjar for visitor analytics and feedback.

-Again, if you're logged out of Twitter, Facebook or Google+, then they do not have any personal information about you.
+Again, if you're logged out of Twitter or Facebook, then they do not have any personal information about you.
 Since it's not personal information, we aren't specifically asking you for prior consent to use them.

-When you're logged into Twitter, Facebook, Google+ and similar services, they'll know when you visit KEXINO - as well as every other website that also uses their services.
-You're consenting to this when you log into Twitter, Facebook or Google, and those are the guys who have your personal details.
+When you're logged into Twitter, Facebook and similar services, they'll know when you visit KEXINO - as well as every other website using their services.
+You're consenting to this when you log into Twitter, Facebook or Google.
+Those are the guys who have your personal details.
 We can't see any of it.

 Alternatively, as we've said, you can use your browser in "private" or "incognito" mode, to look like a new (anonymous) user every time you browse the web.

 We display clear opt-in requirements for any user data, and respect any data holding or 'right to be forgotten' requests.
 Furthermore we have signed Data Processing Agreements in place with appropriate partners in cases where GDPR legislation is applicable.